mozilla/treeherder-tests/README.md

 [forking a repository][git-fork].

 ### Run the tests
-* Install the Python package that are need to run our tests.
+* Install the Python packages that are needed to run our tests.
 * [Install Tox][tox].

 Tests are run using the command line.
 Type `tox`.